What Is a Coverdell ESA?

-- Tuition, fees, books, supplies, required uniforms, room and board, transportation, and other expenses of attending school
+- Expenses of attending school, such as tuition, fees, books, supplies, required uniforms, room and board, and transportation

 - Special needs services